 “Music is given of God to further his purposes.
 Sweet melodies mellow the souls of men and help prepare them for the gospel.
 After men receive the truth, songs of praise to Deity help to sanctify and cleanse their souls.”

-Among the music that can lead us to the Lord, classical music often stirs souls and brings uplifting thoughts—which is probably one reason Mormons are drawn to it.
+Among the music that can lead us to the Lord, classical music often stirs souls and brings uplifting thoughts—which is probably one reason Latter-day Saints are drawn to it.

 ► You'll also like: Mormon Tabernacle Choir Hits No. 1 on Billboards with New Album